 From the e-mail, click the VERIFY YOUR ACCOUNT button to finalise your account.

 Note: if you receive an error message when you click the Verify your Account link, you can safely ignore that message as your e-mail service may have previously self-verified the link as part of its spam validations.

 Once your account has been verified, in future at the login prompt, enter your username and password and click the Continue button.

 If you fail to complete the Verify your Account step, you will not be able to login to easyFBT in future attempts.
 In this situation each time you attempt to start easyFBT we will send you a follow-up Verify your Account e-mail and you will be advised of this via an on-screen prompt.

-LinkedIn or Microsoft account login
+Microsoft account login

 Authentication features and conditions